 – We will then send you the invitation letter approved by the Vietnamese Government within 3 working days by email

-– Print and bring on board the letter of invitation with two ID photos and 25 USD / person for a single entry visa or 50 USD / person for a multiple entry visa for stamping fees.
+– Print and bring on board the letter of invitation with two ID photos.
 You can also print and bring on the plane the enclosed form (if necessary, you can get this form on the spot at the airport)

 – Upon arrival at the airport, in front of the customs, you can queue at the counter for “VISA ON ARRIVAL” – Give your two passport photos with the letter of invitation and the completed form and your passport

 – Wait until your name appears on the screen.
-Receive your passport with a visa and pay 25 USD or 50 USD in cash.
+Receive your passport with a visa and pay the stamping fee in cash.

 Get your visa on arrival